 - A reverse mortgage.

 Unlike most other states, there is no dollar limit on the amount that can be protected by this homestead exemption.
+This unlimited homestead exemption is unique to Texas.

 Federal Law Trumps State Law